edwardwohaijun/simple-filer/README.md

 When a file is in receiving, removing it might cause an error(refer to #1).

 Besides, I have a personal chat web app([http://worksphere.cn/home](http://worksphere.cn/home), no registration needed).
 I also created a dedicated discussion group in my chat app for this project.
-If you have more issues or suggestions, just go in there.
+If you have more issues or suggestions, just go there.

 # License